How To Unclog Your Pores

 Sebaceous filaments are less noticeable when the skin produces a normal amount of sebum.
 When too much oil is produced and a lot of buildup occurs, the sebaceous filaments may start to protrude from the skin.

-While clogged pores can manifest themselves in many different ways, the methods used to address these issues are very similar.
-Here are our top tips for addressing clogged pores without causing additional damage to your skin.
+While clogged pores can manifest themselves in many different ways, following a consistent skincare routine and not irritating your skin further can help get rid of clogged pores.Here are our top tips for addressing clogged pores without causing additional damage to your skin.

 While you may feel tempted to remove buildup by squeezing or picking at your pores, this can create acne scars, make the pores appear larger, or even cause more breakouts.
 Whether you use your hands, tweezers, or another tool to excavate pesky blackheads or whiteheads from your face, you can damage your skin.
 Squeezing or picking at your pores often leads to painful, inflamed, and irritated skin areas.

 For people with an oily skin type and plenty of pore buildup, Salicylic Acid can work wonders.
 This chemical exfoliant dives deep into pores to remove impurities.
 Salicylic acid is a multi-functional ingredient that works to treat and help prevent breakouts while also boosting the release of dead skin cells helping to prevent clogged pores.
-It's oil-soluble, which means it can penetrate past your skin’s sebum to get really deep into your pores.
+It's also oil-soluble, which means it can penetrate past your skin’s sebum to get really deep into your pores.

 Apply a cleanser with Salicylic Acid like you would any other face wash.
 Start by wetting your face with lukewarm water and then gently rub the solution onto your face, moving your fingers in a circular motion.
 Once the solution starts to lather and your whole face has been covered, rinse thoroughly, ensuring all product is removed.